-Chomsky quotes Galileo on the challenge of Full Creativity:
+To frame his perspective, Chomsky quotes Galileo on the challenge of Full Creativity:

-what sublimity of mind was his who dreamed of finding means to communicate his deepest thoughts to any other person, though distant by mighty intervals of place and time!
+...what sublimity of mind was his who dreamed of finding means to communicate his deepest thoughts to any other person, though distant by mighty intervals of place and time!
 Of talking with those who are in India; of speaking to those who are not yet born and will not be born for a thousand or ten thousand years; and with what facility, by the different arrangements of twenty characters upon a page!

-We note that Galileo clearly refers to the full creativity of human communication from the issuance of thought formulation through externalized speech, to include understanding by the listener.
-For this reason we propose to call Galileo's idea "Full Creativity" or "End-to-End Creativity" in contradistinction to the more limited conception that Chomsky advocates.
+We note that Galileo clearly refers to the full creativity of human communication from the issuance of thought formulation all the way through to externalized speech, and including understanding by the listener.
+For this reason we propose to call Galileo's idea "Full Creativity" or "End-to-End Creativity" in contradistinction to the more limited conception that Chomsky's approach illustrates.